 The reduction of the pressure drop across the reactor which is also described in Appendix 2D is a significant cost reduction measure as it reduces the design requirements on the PHTS pump, reduces pumping power making more power available to the grid and eliminates the need for hydraulic hold-down of the fuel assemblies.
 These steps constitute items three and four of the cost reduction measures.
 Since the fuel assemblies are proposed to be vented to the coolant, gas tagging is not possible, therefore creating a fifth cost reduction measure, the elimination of gas tagging.
 It should be noted that gas tagging was not a requirement on CRBRP.
 There is more on this subject in section 12.

-The head shielding on CRBRP was provided to permit head area access shortly after shutdown when Na24 activity is high.
+The head shielding on CRBRP was provided to permit head area access shortly after shutdown when Na24 activity inn the coolant is high.
 For the refueling approach proposed here, Na24 activity is allowed to decay before head area access is needed.
 The head shield represents another 3-4 feet of RV length.
 If one adds the reductions that can be obtained from elimination of the transfer space, elimination of the fuel & blanket assembly gas plenum, elimination of the lower inlet modules, and elimination of the head shielding, there is a reduction potential of 25 feet in reactor vessel height.
 Head shield elimination constitutes CRM 6.
 Steps that can be taken to eliminate the transfer space are discussed later in this section.

 The SRE and Hallam Reactor Vessels